kyverno/website/content/en/docs/Writing policies/mutate.md

             op: remove
 ```

-This policy rule adds elements to list.
+This policy rule adds elements to a list.
 In this case, it adds a new busybox container and a command.
 Note that because the `path` statement is a precise schema element, this will only work on a direct Pod and not higher-level objects such as Deployments.

 ```yaml
 apiVersion: kyverno.io/v1